TomAnthony/mariokart64-guide/readme.md

 ## Defence

 - If there is a ghost in play and you are 4th (or 3rd) and you pick up a weapon, the player with the ghost often tries to anticipate when you're weapon will lock-in and steal it before you can use it.
-In this situation you should use your trigger in a non-deterministic fashion to randomly speed up the lock-in.
+In this situation you should time your weapon lock in semi-randomly hoping they'll mistime the ghost.
+- Hunt the leader shells mostly follow the centre line of the course, so when someone behind you has fired one, avoid the centre of the track until it has passed you.
+You will hear a siren noise when the shell is close to a player.
 - [**Advanced**] When there is a lightning in play, modify your racing line in such a way that the spin out will not take you off the course.
-- [**Advanced**] When there is a lightning in play, modify your racing line in such a way that the spin out will not take you off the course.
 - [**Advanced**] It is possible to shoot obstacles out of your way.
 Bananas or boxes on ramps or beiges can be shot away with any type of shell which can be critical at times.
 - [**Advanced**] You can use a trail of bananas to stop multiple incoming shells (e.g. a red shell double tap), by laying one of the bananas just before the shells reach you.
 Use other people's screens to judge.
-- It is possible to ‘drop’ hunt the leaders.
+- It is possible to ‘drop’ hunt the leader shells:
 	- Normal shells/bananas/boxes you are dragging won’t protect you, but dragging a hunt the leader will.
 Especially useful on Beach / Luigi’s where you can get a hunt the leader easily.
 	- The easiest way to do this is by hoping over any sort of water (e.g on Penguins) or ledge (e.g on Banshee), when the shell is getting close to you.
 It will hit the corner and disappear.
 You can also use walls where there is a tight turn (e.g. the turret on Bowsers) or you can turn very sharply round an angled corner.
 With practice you'll find many spots that work.
 	- [**Advanced**] You can avoid hunt the leaders for a lap by 'hiding' on offload parts of the course as it comes up behind you.
 It'll pass by and go all the way around the course so don't forget about it in a laps time when it turns up again (a fact that you can use tactically with practice).
 I've documented some of the places you can do this for certain courses but there are more places.
-[**Advanced**] Learn several racing lines on courses and use them in a non-deterministic fashion.
-This means it's harder for an attack to place weapons on 'your' line.
 	- [**_Expert_**] It is also possible to drop hunt the leader shells by having it hit another player (i.e. the player in second).
 They have to be close to you for this to work.
 - [**Advanced**] Learn several racing lines on courses and use them in a non-deterministic fashion.
 This means it's harder for an attack to place weapons on 'your' line.
 - [**Advanced**] If someone lightnings you just before a jump with a dead zone (Frappe, Bowsers) and you are still sliding you can hop just as you go over the edge and can sometimes clear the fall.